Erskine, Renfrewshire: Transport

 Erskine is served by Glasgow Airport, which is located 4 km south of the town.

-Erskine is connected to the Scottish motorway network via the M898 motorway connecting to both the M8 motorway, and the Erskine Bridge providing links to key roads for onward travel such as the M74 and A82.
+Erskine is connected to the motorway network via the M898 motorway.
+Providing connections to both the M8 motorway, and the Erskine Bridge, both of which provide links to key roads for onward travel such as the M74 and A82.

 The A726 road cuts through the centre of Erskine and is also the primary road for traveling into Paisley, The nearby town of Bishopton is accessible via the B815 road and Old Greenock Road, with Old Greenock Road also providing an alternative to the M8 for travel towards Port Glasgow.